Airblue Flight 202: Series of failures

 As they faced another warning from the GPWS, Captain Chaudhry finally decided to turn the aircraft towards the left.
 To do so, he was required to enter his desired heading by turning the knob and then change the lateral navigation from NAV mode to the "selected" mode.
 To engage the "selected" mode, the heading knob should be pulled outward.
 In the case of Flight 202, Captain Chaudhry forgot to pull the knob.
 Hence, the "selected" mode was not engaged.
 The autopilot did not manage to receive the desired heading and the aircraft stayed on its course, heading towards the hills.
 Bewildered, Captain Chaudhry turned the heading knob further to the left.

-Captain Chaudhry finally realized that the heading knob had not been engaged, so he pulled the knob outward, but during his moment of confusion earlier, he had turned the knob to the left for too much that the heading eventually looped all the way back to the right.
+Captain Chaudhry finally realized that the heading knob had not been engaged, so he pulled the knob outward, but during his moment of confusion earlier, he had turned the knob to the left enough that the heading eventually looped all the way back to the right.
 As he decided to engage the "selected" mode, instead of turning left, the aircraft turned to the right directly towards Margalla Hills.
 Sensing danger, the aircraft's GPWS ordered the pilots to pull up.
 Captain Chaudhry added the throttles and pulled the aircraft up, albeit not steeply enough.

 Captain Chaudhry, now confused with his own aircraft, yelled, "Why is the aircraft not turning left?".
 He then decided to fly the aircraft manually, causing the aircraft to bank 52° to the left with a nose-down attitude.
 The now-frantic First Officer Ahmed tried to warn Captain Chaudhry on the surrounding terrain multiple times, thus Captain Chaudhry tried to pull the aircraft up, but due to their low altitude, they failed to recover the aircraft.

 Conclusion

-The report issued by Pakistan's CCAA in November 2011 cited a lack of professionalism in the cockpit crew, along with poor weather, as primary factors in the crash.
+The report issued by Pakistan's CAA in November 2011 cited a lack of professionalism in the cockpit crew, along with poor weather, as primary factors in the crash.
 In particular, the report noted that the CVR and FDR confirmed that the captain ignored or did not properly respond to a multitude of air traffic control directives and automated terrain warning systems.
 The report also claimed that the first officer passively accepted the captain's actions, after the captain on multiple occasions throughout the entire flight took a "harsh, snobbish, and contrary" tone with the first officer and "berated" him.